- MySuper – general

 We expect that in responding to complaints the trustee will give reasons for reaching a decision on a complaint which adequately addresses the issues raised in the initial complaint and should also refer to applicable provisions in legislation, codes, standards or procedures: see Guiding Principle 4.5 of the Australian Standards ISO 10002-2006 as discussed in Regulatory Guide 165 Licensing: Internal and external dispute resolution (RG 165).

-Further, trustees may also need to consider whether section 25D of the Acts Interpretation Act 1901 applies.
+In ASIC's view, s25D of the Acts Interpretation Act 1901 applies.
 Section 25D requires the document giving the reasons for decision to set out the findings on material questions of fact and refer to the evidence or other material on which those findings were based.